- $ 100,000.00 Goal

 and this story from the Village Voice here:

 THE CHALLENGES AHEAD: Bob's rehabilitation continues every day.
-He needs to keep improving his strength and balance, and get his energy and stamina back to where it used to be.
+He works to keep improving his strength and balance, and get his energy and stamina back to where it used to be.
 There are still more tests necessary to determine what caused Bob's accident, and to prevent it from happening again.
 There is some non-cognizant brain damage that requires continued therapy and exercising.
-But this will not hinder him from returning eventually to normal activity.
-Still, because of his recovery and rehab, Bob remains unable to return to work.
-Exacerbating the financial challenges, severance pay that was expected from Reader's Digest for most of 2013 was eliminated when Reader's Digest declared bankruptcy in February 2013.
+But this has not hindered him from returning to normal activity.
+Exacerbating his financial challenges: severance pay that was expected from Reader's Digest for most of 2013 was eliminated when Reader's Digest declared bankruptcy in February 2013.

-WHERE YOUR DONATION GOES: Your donations go directly to two things: Bob's ongoing and past medical bills and rehab, and also to help defray living expenses for Bob and his family while he is recovering and unable to work.
+WHERE YOUR DONATION GOES: Your donations go directly to two things: Bob's ongoing and past medical bills and rehab, and also to help defray living expenses for Bob and his family while he is recovering.
+We expect that (with luck) Bob will return to a relatively full workload sometime this year.
+These donations are a way to support Bob and his family until he can return to work full time, and to help with past and ongoing medical expenses.

 ABOUT DONATIONTO.COM: When we launched this fundraising effort, we looked into many services, aiming for one that is transparent, that would make every dollar contributed count, that would accept multiple forms of payment, and that would make funds available as close to instantly as possible.
 DonationTo.com allows every dollar contributed to go directly to Bob and his family, with all of the administrative fees paid for by a few of us so that there is no percentage deducted (other than the standard PayPal fees), as is the case on many fund-raising sites.